Ukrainian Artist's Association in USA

-The Ukrainian Artist's Association in USA (Об'єднання митців-українців в Америці) is an organization of Ukrainian artists in the United States.
+The Ukrainian Artist's Association in USA (Об'єднання митців-українців в Америці) is an organization of Ukrainian artists in the United States, established in New York City in 1952.

 History of creation

 The New York-based organization was founded on 10 May 1952, at the Congress of Ukrainian Artists from the United States, which was convened on the initiative of the Association of Ukrainian Artists of New York and the Vicinity.
 The congress was held at the Literary and Art Club (LAC) in New York.
 Delegates to the Congress included artists of the first emigration and new settlers, representatives of local Ukrainian art groups from Philadelphia and San Francisco; written greetings were sent by artists from Minnesota who were unable to attend the Congress in person.

 The meeting elected the following members to the Main Board of the organization: Chairman – SerhiI Lytvynenko; Deputy Chairmen – Volodymyr Sichynskyi and Sviatoslav Hordynskyi; Secretary – Oksana Shaves; Treasurer – Ivan Polovoda; Board members – Petro Cholodny, Myroslav Radysh, Mykhailo Chereshniovskyi, Petro Andrusiv, Ivan Kuchmak; Control Commission – Mykola Butovych, Demian Horniatkevych, Antin Maliutsa; Friendly Court – Iryna Shukhevych, Mykhailo Moroz, Mykhailo Kravchuk.

 Professor Alexander Archipenko received an honorary membership in the Association's Board of Directors and Professors Vasyl Krychevskyi and Oleksa Hryshchenko received honorary memberships.

 The "Association of Ukrainian Artists of New York and the Vicinity" became a department of the organization.